-What if I miss the guaranteed or priority application window?
+What if I miss the priority application window?

 You can still apply for accommodation after the window has closed but your application will be processed on a first-come first-served basis alongside all other applications.
 We won't be able to guarantee or prioritise applications received after 29 May 2019.